2022–23 South-West Indian Ocean cyclone season: Seasonal forecasts

 In October 2022, Météo-France issued its seasonal forecast of cyclone activity for the basin.
 The MFR predicted a season that was slightly below average to average, citing the effects of a La Niña event.
 The MFR placed chances of a below-average season at 60%.
 Average cyclone activity was given a 30% chance, and an above-average level of activity was given a 10% chance.
-The season in the South-West Indian Ocean was expected to be above average, with 6-10 tropical cyclones or moderate tropical storm.
+The season in the South-West Indian Ocean was expected to be near- to below-average, with 6–10 systems of moderate tropical storm intensity or higher.

 The Mauritius Meteorological Services (MMS) released their summer 2022–23 outlooks.
 An average season, with around eleven to nine cyclones forming, was expected.
-The MMS also indicates that the eastern part of the basin is more conducive to cyclone formation in the second half of summer, and the western part of the basin will also become favorable for storm formation during the second half.
+The MMS indicated that the eastern part of the basin would present more favorable conditions for cyclogenesis in the first half of summer, and the western part of the basin would become more conducive to storm formation during the second half of summer.